Myasthenia gravis: Acetylcholinesterase inhibitors

 Acetylcholinesterase inhibitors can provide symptomatic benefit and may not fully remove a person's weakness from MG.
 While they might not fully remove all symptoms of MG, they still may allow a person the ability to perform normal daily activities.
 Usually, acetylcholinesterase inhibitors are started at a low dose and increased until the desired result is achieved.
 If taken 30 minutes before a meal, symptoms will be mild during eating, which is helpful for those who have difficulty swallowing due to their illness.
 Another medication used for MG, atropine, can reduce the muscarinic side effects of acetylcholinesterase inhibitors.
 Pyridostigmine is a relatively long-acting drug (when compared to other cholinergic agonists), with a half-life around four hours with relatively few side effects.
 Generally, it is discontinued in those who are being mechanically ventilated, as it is known to increase the amount of salivary secretions.
 A few high-quality studies have directly compared cholinesterase inhibitors with other treatments (or placebo); their practical benefit may be so significant that conducting studies in which they would be withheld from some people would be difficult.

 Immune suppressants

 The steroid prednisone might also be used to achieve a better result, but it can lead to the worsening of symptoms and takes weeks to achieve its maximal effectiveness.
 Research suggests that up to 15% of people with myasthenia gravis do not positively respond to immune suppressants.
 Due to the myriad symptoms that steroid treatments can cause, it is not the preferred method of treatment.
-Other immune suppressing medications may also be used including rituximab or azathioprine.
+Other immune suppressing medications may also be used including rituximab,azathioprine and especially mycophenolate.

 Nipocalimab (Imaavy) was approved for medical use in the United States in April 2025.